DATA PROTECTION POLICY

-This Data Protection Policy applies to data collected, only with the Data Subject’s consent, through the form on the Site or during the initiatives and events organised by the Foundation or those in which the Foundation participates as a sponsor or guest.
-This data will be processed in compliance with the privacy legislation referred to above and the principles of correctness, lawfulness, transparency and protection of confidentiality for the following purposes:
+This Data Protection Policy applies to data collected on the website or during initiatives and events organised by the Foundation or by others to which the Foundation participates as a sponsor or guest.
+This data will be processed in compliance with the privacy legislation referred to above and the principles of correctness, lawfulness and transparency for the following purposes:

 3. What personal data are collected?

 The Foundation processes, for example but not limited to, the following categories of personal data:

 - Personal and contact data such as: name, surname, place of residence or domicile, telephone number, email address; in the context of events organized by the Foundation or in which the Foundation participates, it is also possible that the collection of photos and portraits of the data subject may occur;